 Why the different colors, well those are different levels of hold and shine.
 You can read more about below

 I do love the formula of the Reuzel Pomade, the red variety.
 I can honestly say it is fantastic, so I’ve been preaching about it to my friends quite a lot.
-With the help from Reuzel, they graciously sent me the other colors to try.
+With the help of Reuzel, they graciously sent me the other colors to try.

 Reuzel Has Water And Oil/Wax Base For Different Holds